ljrnbg/zfs-previous-versions-macos/README.md

 **v0.9 — Preview**

-The current version is functional and in active testing.
+The current version is functional and the complete GitHub download/install workflow has been successfully tested on the environment listed above.

-The goal for v1.0 is to verify installation/distribution from a downloaded Automator workflow and expand testing across additional macOS, TrueNAS and file-size scenarios.
+Before v1.0, the main goals are broader testing across additional macOS and TrueNAS versions, local-network testing, larger files and additional file types.

 ---